≥90% of participants will know how to comply with HIPAA regulations.

 After completing this continuing education activity, the learner will be able to complete the following objectives:

 This course outlines confidentiality and privacy issues that Nurses' aides, Certified Nursing Assistants (CNAs), Patient Care Assistants, and Medical Assistants may encounter while caring for patients and going about their everyday lives.
-For this educational offering, the term, CNA, will be used to stand for individuals who work under the supervision of registered nurses or physicians and feed, bathe, dress, collect specimens, and ambulate patients, among other tasks.
+For this educational offering, the term, CNA, will stand for individuals who work under the supervision of registered nurses or physicians and feed, bathe, dress, collect specimens, and ambulate patients, among other tasks.

 Welcome to HIPAA training.
 Because we are human, it is easy to forget HIPAA rules.
 We all need reminders and training.
 CNAs are valued members of the healthcare team who have meaningful interactions with patients daily.
 Their workload can be demanding and hectic but also meaningful.
-They are often seen as family members or special people to patients in long term care facilities and are known for their compassion and kindness.
+They are often seen as family members or special people to patients in long-term care facilities and are known for their compassion and kindness.
 The health care system could not exist without CNAs.

 The Health Insurance Portability and Accountability Act (HIPAA) was passed by Congress and signed by President Bill Clinton in 1996.
 HIPAA is a large document containing many Federal privacy rules.
 These Federal privacy rules assure that patient privacy is protected.
-Further, the rules safeguard an individual's personal health information in both written and electronic form.
+Further, the rules safeguard an individual's personal health information in written and electronic form.

 Health care organizations where CNAs are employed are considered covered entities.
-All covered entities are required to see that their workforce follow HIPAA rules.
+All covered entities are required to see that their workforce follows HIPAA rules.
 If the rules are not followed, a health care employer can be punished with fines or other penalties.
 Here are two examples of HIPAA rules that all CNAs need to know.

 CNAs cannot tell others about their patients.
 They cannot share stories at home, even if they do not tell the patient's name.

-Case situations will help illustrate how CNAs can break privacy rules, most often unknowingly and without bad intentions.
+Case situations will help illustrate how CNAs can break privacy rules, often unknowingly and without bad intentions.
 Some of the cases will highlight the possible consequences of breaking the rules.

 |